-Flyback Transformers come in two flavors, CCM (Continuous Conduction Mode )and DCM (Discontinuous Conduction Mode).
+Flyback Transformers, a type of switching transformer, come in two flavors, CCM (Continuous Conduction Mode ) and DCM (Discontinuous Conduction Mode).
 The DCM version is the one we will develop here….

 When the switch is ON the PRI inductance is storing energy due to a PRI current.
 The moment the switch is turned OFF the energy stored is then….